 A conure is truly a companion.
 These jovial birds also happen to be quite intelligent.
 This high level of intelligence means that conures crave attention and interaction.
 It will be your job as a conure parent to provide stimulation.
 The effort is more than worth it when you consider that you’ll be rewarded with a petite parrot with tons of personality!

-Many people are attracted to conures because these birds tend to be less noisy than other parrot types.
-You don’t really have to worry about loud squawks or constant chatter when you bring a conure into your home.
+Many people are attracting to conures because these birds tend to be less noisy than other parrot types.
+You don’t have to worry about loud squawks or constant chatter when you bring a conure into your home.
 That doesn’t mean that they are silent!
-In fact, some conures can actually be trained to speak.
+Some conures can train to speak.
 A conure is also a popular choice because this bird is typically less expensive to purchase than other types of parrots.
 You’re getting that big parrot personality in a smaller package!
-In fact, the color patterns of the conure cause many people to describe this bird as a miniature macaw.
+The color patterns of the conure cause many people to describe this bird as a miniature macaw.

 Conures can be spooked by loud noises easily.
 Using a square or rectangular cage that is positioned with one side against a wall or corner can give your concur a sense of security.
 Avoid keeping your conure in your kitchen.
 Cooking smells and fumes from household appliances can harm or disturb conures.